Radiology-Morrison-lab-UCSF/modular-image-processing-system/README.md

 Alternatively, you can directly trigger processing by calling `/input/on-directory-created.sh <full-path-to-a-directory-containing-your-unsorted-dicoms-for-one-patients-scan>`

 **To ensure the script uses the sequences you want, you must edit the search parameters within `on-directory-created.sh`.
 Please read comments in that file before proceeding.**

+There are two utility scripts here too: `is-directory-monitoring-running.sh` and `kill-directory-monitoring.sh`.
+They do what their names suggest.

 ### Processing